utshomax/postman-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 Publishing your documentation makes it publicly available to anyone with the link to the documentation and a web browser.
 Publish your documentation to help people around the world learn how to use your collection or interact with your Public API.

 Public documentation automatically includes details for each request or endpoint in the published collection, along with sample code in various client languages.
-As you modify your collection, the published documentation automatically stays in sync with  your latest changes.
+As you update your collection, the published documentation automatically stays in sync with  your latest changes.
 There's no need to publish the documentation again after making changes.

 > Your public documentation includes the **Run in Postman** button so users can interact with your collection or API directly in Postman.
 For an example, check out the [Postman API documentation](https://documenter.getpostman.com/view/12959542/UV5XjJV8) which was published from a Postman Collection.